ctripodi/home-assistant.github.io/source/_components/media_player.samsungtv.markdown

 - D6300SF
 - U6000 (port must be set to 8001)
 - U6300 (port must be set to 8001, and `pip3 install websocket-client` must be executed)
+- K5500 (port must be set to 8001, On/Off, Forward/Backward, Volume control, but no Play button)
 - K5579 (port must be set to 8001, On/Off, Forward/Backward, Volume control, but no Play button)
 - K6500AF (port must be set to 8001)
 - KS8000 (port must be set to 8001, and `pip3 install websocket-client` must be executed)